September 4, 2023

 - You have a _TAG_ASSISTANT cookie

 To resolve the 1st situation, simply try to remove the gtm_debug=x from the URL (if it is present).
-If your URL does not contain the parameter, then it means that the cause of your problem is either the referrer or a cookie.
-I explain how to resolve that in the next two chapters.
+If your URL does not contain the parameter, it means that your problem’s cause is either the referrer or a cookie.
+I explain how to resolve that in the following two chapters.

 The exact steps might differ depending on the browser that you use.
 I’m going to show how to achieve this with Google Chrome.